-- You're 55-77. - You're asymptomatic (you don't have signs or symptoms of lung cancer). - You're either a current smoker or have quit smoking within the last 15 years. - You have a tobacco smoking history of at least 30 "pack years" (an average of one pack a day for 30 years). - You get a written order from a physician or qualified non-physician practitioner.
+- You're 55-77. - You're asymptomatic (don't have signs or symptoms of lung cancer). - You're either a current smoker or have guit smoking within the last 15 years. - You have a tobacco smoking history of at least 30 "pack years" (an average of one pack a day for 30 years). - You get a written order from a doctor or other qualified health care provider.

-You generally pay nothing for this service if the primary care doctor or other qualified health care provider accepts assignment.
+You generally pay nothing for this service if the health care provider accepts assignment.

 Note: Before your first lung cancer screening, you'll need to schedule an appointment with your doctor to discuss the benefits and risks of lung cancer screening.
-You and your doctor can decide whether lung cancer screening is right for you.
+You and your doctor can decide whether a lung cancer screening is right for you.